How to Write a UK Driver CV: Example and Writing Guide

 Refer to our article on writing a compelling personal profile on your CV that aligns with your driving career goals.

-What skills should I put on my driver CV?
+What skills should I put on my CV for a driver job?

 Operating a vehicle requires performing various domestic and commercial driving skills.
 Whether you're seeking a position to operate an HGV, use a forklift in a warehouse, or do deliveries, these jobs demand a multitude of skills as well as technical knowledge similar to a mechanic.